oscarRickovic/Zx85/docker.md

 ## How to use the database mysql ##

-# before start change the docker compose mount file to user specific file
+# before start :

+decompress cloud_volume
+Change the volume path to be your volume path in docker-compose.yml

 # run the compose file #
 1. docker compose up -d